felixmeyer6/drop-detector/README.md

 ## 🛠️ Advanced: Training Your Own Model

-If you wish to retrain the model on your own dataset, follow these steps:
+If you wish to retrain the model on your own dataset:

 ### 1. Data Preparation
 Place your raw audio files into the `dataset_train/` folder.